Choi-Suhyeon/shellcodeGen/README.md

-# shellCodeMaker
+# shellcodeGen
-It is shell script to  make shell code easier
+It is shell script to generate shellcode easier